-- undertaking a thorough risk assessment to identify the risk of detrimental action resulting from making a PID, as well as indirect but related risks of workplace conflict or other difficulties - developing strategies to manage identified risks and determine the appropriate level of protection and ongoing support required - where appropriate, implementing additional measures in line with Transport's Managing Conduct and Discipline Policy.
+- developing strategies to manage identified risks and determine the appropriate level of protection and ongoing support required. - where appropriate, implementing additional measures in line with the Transport Managing Conduct and Discipline Policy.

 These actions are to protect people who may be impacted by the matter.
 They are not a punishment and affected staff will be consulted before a strategy is implemented.